mcdemarco/the-new-kitchen-cookbook/rice/orzo.md

 # Orzo

 Orzo is Italian for barley, though it sounds like rice and is made of pasta.
-Orzo is sometimes called risoni (big rice), and is here in the rice chapter because it cooks like rice.
+Orzo is sometimes called risoni (big rice).
+I moved it here to the rice chapter after the restructuring of the pasta chapter because it cooks like rice.

 ## Ingredients